With Nagasu and Rippon Wowing Crowd, U.S. Figure Skating Team Wins Bronze

 "These kids inspire me so much," Rippon said afterward.
 "It's such an honor and such a privilege to be with them and to share an Olympic podium with them."

 After Rippon and Nagasu, only the free dance program remained.
 In that final phase, it was up to the Shibutani siblings — Maia and Alex — to maintain a comfortable buffer over Italy.
-Their task was eased by the performances of the Russian skaters, who outscored than the Italians.
+Their task was eased by the performances of the Russian skaters, who outscored the Italians.
 That's because in the team skating format, the 1-5 finishers are assigned points from 10-6 (a skater's No. 1 finish nets 10 points for their team, and so on).

 "We had a great joint effort," team co-captain Alexa Scimeca Knierim said.
 "Before the Shibutanis took their starting pose, they looked over at our box and gave us a nod to let us know they were going to do their best for us.
 We're a very close group, all cheering one another on."